 Cuyahoga Valley National Park's diverse landscape provides habitat for about 250 species of birds.
-A total of 28 of these species are of concern for conservation for which the park provides important habitat.
+A total of 28 of these species are of concern for conservation, and the park provides important habitat for these species.

 Songbirds are found in CNVP throughout the year, though large numbers migrate through the area in spring and fall.
 To learn more about these songbirds, researchers are currently performing two studies.
 A study of the relative abundance of forest songbirds and their specific habitat requirements within the park is underway.
 Another study focuses on the potential value of electric utility corridors for migrating songbirds.